libriscv/libriscv/examples/doom/README.md

 ## RISC-V D00M Emulation

-Copy shareware doom1.wad into the doom root directory and then build and run:
+Copy shareware doom1.wad or retail doom.wad into this directory and then build and run:

 ```sh
 ./build.sh
 ```

 All binary translation modes and related experimental options are supported for this program.
+On my machine the demo uses 6% CPU with binary translation enabled, and 12% without it.

 ```sh
 cd build